 There is a beautiful stream flowing through the middle of the valley, with hundreds of springs intersecting the stream.
 The springs are surrounded by millions of naturalized ferns, making it one of the largest ferneries in the nation.
 Native azaleas, dogwoods, and mountain laurels provide additional seasonal interest.

 The grounds include magnificent Japanese Gardens as one of 3 feature gardens.
 The other features are The Manor House Gardens and Waterlily Gardens.
 There is also a gift shop with garden-related items, including bulbs.
 Food/drinks are available at the Arbor Cafe, so take your time strolling through the Rhododendron, take time to smell the Azaleas, pause for a moment longer while in Grandchildren's Sculpture Gardens, and let the gardens of Jim Gibbs connect within your essence.

-To see what’s blooming, and to plan your outing visit their website.
-In addition, they offer dinner and music often, so visit their website for events calendar.
+To see what’s blooming and to plan your outing, visit their website.
+In addition, they offer dinner and music often, so visit their website for the events calendar.